0x3f8/OrchestrateToMongo/README.md

 Being a user of [Orchestrate.io](https://orchestrate.io) was a pretty good bargain.
 They maintained a decent nosql infrastructure and it was one less thing for me to worry about.

 With the demise of Orchestrate.io being imminent I had to find somewhere else to port my data.
-Granted, there are other options like mlabs and AWS Dynamo, but for my purpose I decided to get some experience with MongoDB.
+Granted, there are other options like [mlab](https://mlab.com/) and [AWS Dynamodb](https://aws.amazon.com/dynamodb/), but for my purpose I decided to get some experience with MongoDB.

 The challenge was to write a script and essentially sync all my data from Orchestrate to MongoDB.
 The script should be able to be run over and over, perhaps even on a cron job, to keep the Orchestrate data synced to MongoDB.